 At this juncture, some people feel worse because they think they’ve lost their path.
 That’s not true.

 I like to call it beginner’s luck.
 When we first start off on the journey, everything we do seems to help us heal.
-Every meditation session feels powerful, every spiritual discourse you listen to feels like an AHA moment.
+Every meditation session feels powerful, and every spiritual discourse you listen to feels like an AHA moment.

 But eventually, when you get back on the boat, you realize that things aren’t as easily helpful.
 It’s taking you more time.
 This is natural.